Freelance Invoice Creator — Free Template + AI Generator (2026)

 Tips for Freelance Invoicing

 Send your invoice on the same day you deliver the work — waiting reduces your chances of prompt payment.
 Use clear, specific descriptions for each line item so clients understand exactly what they're paying for.
-Set payment terms of Net 15 rather than Net 30 to improve cash flow.
+Set Net 15 rather than Net 30 to improve cash flow.
 Always include a unique invoice number for your records, and save a copy of every invoice you send.
-Consider offering a small early payment discount (e.g., 2% off if paid within 7 days) to incentivize faster payments.
+Consider offering a 2% early-payment discount (paid within 7 days) to incentivize faster payments.

 Frequently Asked Questions